 To get started using gsutil, you can simply download and install the Google Cloud SDK, which contains gsutil as one of its components.
-You can immediately use gsutil to access publicly-accessible data.
-You do not need to sign up for a Google Cloud Storage or a Google account to use gsutil for this purpose.
+You can immediately use gsutil to access publicly accessible data; you do not need to sign up for a Google account or authenticate to Cloud Storage to use gsutil for this purpose.

 For example, once you have gsutil you can run the following command to gsutil ls gs://uspto-pair/applications/0800401*

 You should see a listing of objects whose name starts with